 - When the dough is baking, start with the topping.

-- In a large bowl mix the 5 cups assorted dried fruits and nuts with the citrus zest.
+- In a large bowl mix the 5 cups assorted dried fruits and nuts with ½ teaspoon lemon zest and½ teaspoon orange zest.

-- In a medium saucepan, melt butter with honey.
+- In a medium saucepan, melt 1 cup butter with ½ cup honey.

-- Remove from heat and add coconut cream, careful because it will bubble furiously.
+- Remove from the heat and add the heavy cream carefully as it will bubble furiously.

 - Immediately pour over the nut mixture and mix well to coat everything.

-- Bake for 25 minutes, remove and let cool on wire rack.
+- Bake for 25 minutes, remove from the oven and let cool on a wire rack.

-- If the caramel spilled to the sides of the dough, run a thin knife around the egdes after it's cooling for a few minutes, so it doesn't stick.
-If it does stick and you have trouble to unmold it, simply pop it in the oven 4 or 5 minutes until the caramel is warm.
+- If the caramel spilled to the sides of the dough, run a thin knife around the edges after it's cooled for a few minutes so it doesn't stick.
+If it does stick and you have trouble removing it, simply pop it in the oven for 4 or 5 minutes until the caramel is warm again.

 Notes